 Many Greek stages are old amphitheatres that converge Greece's past and present as ancient stages serve as the backdrop.

 The open-air Lycabettus Theatre is set atop a hill overlooking the Parthenon, the city’s symbol of democracy – how poetic is that?
-The theatre is not only a venue for ancient drama but also contemporary concerts.
+The theatre is not only a venue for ancient drama and play but also contemporary concerts.
 Artists and bands like Vanessa Mae, Bob Dylan, Radiohead, and many more had once performed in this 3000-seat theatre.

 Lycabettus Theatre was closed in 2008 for safety reasons but it has just made a comeback this summer after a planned makeover.
 Whether you are a cultural enthusiast or not, this place still makes for a fantastic tourist destination.